slsa-framework/slsa-github-generator-go/SPECIFICATIONS.md

 1. **Download the certificate from the Rekor log**: Search the Rekor log by artifact hash to find the entry containing the signed provenance and extract the signing certificate.
 (See Rekor Log RT in Verification Latency for how this could be skipped).

-2. **Verify the signed provenance**: Verify the signature in the DSSE payload using the signing certificate, and the chain of the signing certificate up to the Fulcio root CA. This verifies non-falsifiability of the payload and establishes trust in the contents of the certificate.
+2. **Verify the signed provenance**: Verify the signature in the DSSE payload using the signing certificate, and the chain of the signing certificate up to the Fulcio root CA. This verifies non-forgeability of the payload and establishes trust in the contents of the certificate.

 3. **Extract the builder identity from the signing certificate**: Extract certificate information (see [here](https://github.com/sigstore/fulcio/blob/c74e2cfb763dd32def5dc921ff49f579fa262d96/docs/oid-info.md#136141572641--fulcio) for extension OIDs).
 Verify that the signing certificate’s subject name (job_workflow_ref) is the trusted builder ID at a trusted hash (repository SHA in the diagram below).
 This verifies authenticity of the provenance and guarantees the provenance was correctly populated.